insure logo

 Is bundling home and auto insurance right for everyone in Maine?

-Bundling home and auto insurance in Maine can save money and make managing your policies easier, but it’s not always the cheapest option.
-Some insurers offer better rates when policies are purchased separately, so it’s worth comparing both options.
+Bundling home and auto insurance in Maine can help reduce costs and make policy management easier, but it’s not always the cheapest option.
+Some insurers offer better rates when policies are purchased separately, so it’s important to compare both bundled and separate quotes.
+Coverage can also vary, so make sure both policies meet your needs before combining them.

 How can you switch to a home and auto bundle in Maine?